drduh/macOS-Security-and-Privacy-Guide/README.md

     $ sudo /usr/libexec/ApplicationFirewall/socketfilterfw --setallowsignedapp off

 > Applications that are signed by a valid certificate authority are automatically added to the list of allowed apps, rather than prompting the user to authorize them.
-Apps included in OS X are signed by Apple and are allowed to receive incoming connections when this setting is enabled.
+Apps included in macOS are signed by Apple and are allowed to receive incoming connections when this setting is enabled.
 For example, since iTunes is already signed by Apple, it is automatically allowed to receive incoming connections through the firewall.

 > If you run an unsigned app that is not listed in the firewall list, a dialog appears with options to Allow or Deny connections for the app.
-If you choose Allow, OS X signs the application and automatically adds it to the firewall list.
-If you choose Deny, OS X adds it to the list but denies incoming connections intended for this app.
+If you choose "Allow", macOS signs the application and automatically adds it to the firewall list.
+If you choose "Deny", macOS adds it to the list but denies incoming connections intended for this app.

 After interacting with `socketfilterfw`, you may want to restart (or terminate) the process: